deng-gdb/eurostat-gdp/notes/dbt_notes.md

   - prod environment contains:
       - GitHub branch: `dbt-prod`.
 This branch is used to separate dbt code from the other code in the repository which is stored in the main branch.
       - DB schemas: `eurostat_gdp_prod_staging` and `eurostat_gdp_prod_core`.
 Intermediate non-core DB objects are carried over into the separate staging schema in order to simplify the work of the end-users.
+- It is supposed that a continuous integration job will run when a pull request will be created in **dbt-dev** branch in order to merge changes to the **dbt-qa** branch.
 - The following configuration steps reflect these suppositions.

 ## 2. Setting up dbt Cloud project.